mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

 ### Starting a Backup

-Backups are started using the Percona-Server-Mongodb CLI module's `backup` command.
+Backups are started using the Percona-Server-MongoDB CLI module's `backup` command.

 If the AWS Access Key, Secret Key, S3 Bucket Name and S3 Bucket Prefix are already defined in your service options the following will start a backup:
     ```shell